DOGECOIN87/gor-incinerator/README.md

 ## 🌐 About Gorbagana

 Gorbagana is a high-performance Solana fork designed for speed, efficiency, and scalability.
-The Gor Incinerator helps users reclaim rent from unused token accounts.
+The Gor Incinerator provides the easiest way for users to reclaim rent from unused token accounts.

+## 💼 Why Choose Gor Incinerator?

+- **Lowest fees in the industry** - Only 5% vs 15%+ from competitors
+- **Backpack wallet support** - The only wallet compatible with Gorbagana
+- **User-friendly interface** - No technical knowledge required
+- **Proven reliability** - >90% success rate
+- **Transparent pricing** - See exactly what you'll receive before confirming

 ## 📄 License